cronvel/terminal-kit/doc/high-level.md

 * ENTER, KP_ENTER: end the input process and return the current user input
 * DELETE: delete
 * BACKSPACE: backward delete
-* LEFT, RIGHT: move the cursor one character left or right
+* LEFT/RIGHT: move the cursor one character left/right
+* CTRL_LEFT/CTRL_RIGHT: move the cursor to the previous/next word
 * HOME: move the cursor at the beginning of the input field
 * END: move the cursor at the end of the input field
 * DOWN, UP: use the history feature (if `options.history` is set)
 * TAB: use the auto-completion feature (if `options.autoComplete` is set)
+* CTRL_U/CTRL_K: delete all characters before/after the cursor

 Additional keys are used when the auto-completion displays its menu (see [.singleLineMenu()](#ref.singleLineMenu) for details).